marvinborner/Melvix/README.md

 ## Disclaimer

 This project is somewhat of a coding playground for me.
-It doesn't have any useful functionality.
+It doesn't have any useful functionality (yet?).
 Be aware that the installation on real hardware is not recommended and may break your computer.

 ## Features

 -   From scratch (no POSIX/UNIX compatibility at all)
 -   No external libraries
 -   Efficient Multitasking
+-   EXT2 filesystem
+-   Minimal GUI
 -   Fast boot time (< 1s)
--   Small size (~10KiB)
+-   Small size (~12KiB)
 -   Compiles with `-Wall -Wextra -pedantic-errors -std=c99 -Os`

-## Build
+## Build/Test

 -   Use any system running GNU/Linux